 The GPIO configuration tab lists the configuration details for GPIOs in use.
 This is equivalent to the output of the get gpio.usage command.
 For input GPIOs, the current state is listed.
 For output GPIOs, buttons are provided to set the state to high or low.

 The firmware management tab allows Over-the-Air (OTA) wireless firmware updates.
 This is the equivalent of issuing the ota command.
 This tab is available only with Internet access.

-The Cloud Services tab provides links and configuration settings related to the Zentri Device Management Service (DMS) and the Zentri Cloud service.
+The Cloud Services tab provides information and links related to the Zentri Device Management Service (DMS) and the Zentri Cloud service.
 The Cloud Services tab is available only in Internet mode.

 Customizing the ZentriOS Web App

 The ZentriOS Web App can be 100% customized, or subtly modified to suit your needs.

 Source code for the customizable version contains all the features listed above with the exception of the Console tab.

 See Application Examples, Customizing the ZentriOS Web App for a comprehensive description.